liplum/FightAndWeapon/README.md

 # [FAW] Fight And Weapon

-Major Author : Liplum
+Major Author : Liplum , Frost_Ansel , B1ackTea233

-Programing : Liplum
+Programing : Liplum , B1ackTea233

+Designer : Frost_Ansel

 ## How to create a new Weapon Core.